TerriaJS/terriajs/doc/customizing/initialization-files.md

 #### Option 1: `north`, `south`, `east`, `west`

 The bounding box method uses `north`, `east `,`south`, and `west`, in lat/lng decimal degrees.
-The camera will be positioned in the centre point of those bounds, looking toward the Earth's centre, zoomed back enough to see to the edges of the bounds.
+The camera will be positioned in the center point of those bounds, looking toward the Earth's center, zoomed back enough to see to the edges of the bounds.

 This is the only mode supported in 2D mode (Leaflet).
 Therefore, you should always include a bounding box, even if you also use another mode.